688 - Pinball - live

 What?

-I'm going to blow the place up.
+You fucking idiot.
+I'm gonna blow the place up.

 With nightmare?
+Jesus Christ.

 You're the exact kind of fucking idiot that end up working in a pinball machine place at night.
+We do dice and cards too, but explain to me why this nightmail is gonna explode.

 I'm putting lid dynamite through the fucking mail slot.
+Someone mailed dynamite?
+What the fuck?

 Why did they do that?